anrago32/synthesizer/README.md

 # Libraries

+## Audio

+Audio for this project is managed using the PulseAudio Haskell library.

+Documentation for the library can be found [here](http://hackage.haskell.org/package/pulse-simple).

-## Gtk Graphics
+## Graphics

 Graphics for this project are managed using the Gtk2Hs Haskell library.

-## Pulse Audio

-Audio for this project is managed using the PulseAudio Haskell library.
+Documentation for the library can be found [here](http://hackage.haskell.org/package/gtk).